What is a Focal Seizure (Partial Seizure)?

 When part of the brain “overloads”

 Sometimes the signals become excessive.
-When this happens in one area of the brain, it is called a partial seizure.
+When this happens in one area of the brain, it's called a focal seizure.
 The excessive signals cause part of the body to work abnormally.
 Then you may twitch, feel confused, or pass out for a moment.
-Partial seizures can present in many ways.
+Focal seizures can present in many ways.

-Simple partial seizures often have only a few minor symptoms, such as hand twitching, visual changes, smelling an unusual odor, or feeling a sense of déjà-vu.
-"Simple" means there is no loss of consciousness.
+Focal onset aware seizures (previously simple partial seizures) often have only a few minor symptoms, such as hand twitching, visual changes, smelling an unusual odor, or feeling a sense of déjà-vu.
+There is no loss of consciousness.

-Complex partial seizures are often associated with more abnormal behavior.
+Focal impaired awareness seizures (previously complex partial seizures) are often linked with more abnormal behavior.
 They may also affect your mental functioning to some degree.
-"Complex" means you may have a lowered level of consciousness, mental confusion, or loss of memory.
+You may have a lowered level of consciousness, mental confusion, or loss of memory.